brian978/dj-sync-tool/README.md

   * if the LOOP is LOCKED in Serato, it _will not be overwritten_ (not even the name)
   * it will be created if the loop does not exist in the given position

-For the application to properly set the CUEs and LOOPs ***it's very important*** to first have the beatgrid properly setup in Serato as the app will use the beatgrid information to calculate the offsets between the RB beatgrid and the Serato beatgrid.
+For the application to properly set the CUEs and LOOPs ***it's very important*** to first have the beatgrid setup in Serato as the app will use the beatgrid information to calculate the offsets between the RB beatgrid and the Serato beatgrid.

+**Actually** you don't even need to set the entire beatgrid for Serato **just the first marker**, as the software will use that one to calculate the offset.

 ## License